NikhilMunda/duckycompiler.io/README.md

 ## 🫡 Acknowledgments

-This Compiler is made for [VexilonHacker](https://github.com/VexilonHacker/OverQuack) DuckyScripts.
+This Compiler supports Normal pico ducky as well as have support for [VexilonHacker](https://github.com/VexilonHacker/OverQuack) DuckyScripts.
 I liked his project and thought on making an app to support his library.

 ## Overview